UniCausal: Unified Benchmark and Repository for Causal Text Mining: Experiments

-In Table \ref{tab:litreview}, we consolidated the models and evaluation metrics for each of the six datasets based on previous works.
-Since most papers differed in the alignment of labels per corpus and also used different data splits for testing, comparisons based off this table will not be directly reflective of model superiority.
-We indicated the data differences using notations (\^{}, $\mathsection$, $\ddagger$) to the best of our knowledge.
-For datasets like AltLex and SemEval, the development set is predefined, and comparisons between previous work and ours can be made concretely.
-For Sequence Classification with AltLex, \citep{hidey-mckeown-2016-identifying}'s handcrafted lexical features fed through a Support Vector Machine (SVM) surpassed our baseline F1 score, achieving 60.19\%.
-For Sequence Classification with SemEval, our BERT-based model scored an F1 score of 89.58\% at best, surpassing methods covered by \citep{DBLP:conf/icdm/NikiSIM19} which at best achieved 86.90\% using word2vec embeddings fed through a Long-Short Term Memory (LSTM) Self-Attention network.
-Finally, for Pair Classification with SemEval, our BERT-based model consistently surpasses Bayesian Classifier and Convolutional Neural Network (CNN) methods explored by \citep{9028985}.
+In Table \ref{tab:litreview}, we provide a snapshot of evaluation metrics reported by previous works on the datasets.
+It is challenging to make claims about model superiority from this table alone, since different papers used different train-test splits and some papers altered the dataset composition by rebalancing it.
+Nevertheless, for datasets like AltLex and SemEval, the development set was predefined by the dataset creators.
+Thus, comparisons between previous work and ours can be made concretely.
+For Sequence Classification with AltLex, \cite{hidey-mckeown-2016-identifying}'s handcrafted lexical features fed through a Support Vector Machine achieved an F1 score of 60.19\%, beating us.
+For Sequence Classification with SemEval, our best F1 score of 89.58\% surpasses methods covered by \cite{DBLP:conf/icdm/NikiSIM19} which, at best, achieved 86.90\% using word2vec embeddings fed through a Long-Short Term Memory Self-Attention network.
+Finally, for Pair Classification with SemEval, our BERT-based model consistently surpasses Bayesian Classifier and Convolutional Neural Network methods explored by \cite{9028985}.

 All in all, our baseline model is simple but competitive.
-Therefore, we hope that the scores presented in Table \ref{tab:extended_results2} will serve as the universal baseline score for the Causal Text Mining community to beat.
+From Table \ref{tab:litreview} alone, it is apparent that the Causal Text Mining community lacks a consistent way to benchmark performance.
+Therefore, we hope that from here on, the scores presented in Table \ref{tab:extended_results2} will serve as an initial, universal baseline score for the Causal Text Mining community to beat.